Olympics-Cycling-Germany dethrone Britain to win women's team pursuit

 Germany won the gold medal in the Olympic women's team pursuit at the Izu Velodrome on Tuesday, beating Britain in the final.

-The German quartet of Franziska Brausse, Lisa Brennauer, Lisa Klein and Mieke Kroeger almost caught Britain in the 4km final at the Izu Velodrome, finishing in 4:04.242.
+The quartet of Franziska Brausse, Lisa Brennauer, Lisa Klein and Mieke Kroeger almost caught Britain in the 4km final at the Izu Velodrome, stopping the clock at 4:04.242.

-Britain had won the two previous golds in the discipline introduced to the women's track programme at Beijing in 2008.
+Incredibly that was six seconds faster than the time Britain recorded to win a second successive Olympic gold medal in the women's discipline, added to the programme at London 2012.

-An incredible afternoon of action had seen Britain, led by four-time Olympic track champion Laura Kenny, reclaim the world record that Germany had obliterated in Monday's qualifiers.
+Britain's world record had endured until Monday when Germany obliterated it in the qualifying rounds.

 (Reporting by Martyn Herman; Editing by Ken Ferris)